Skip to main content

 Open

-In its written comments, USDA neither agreed nor disagreed with this recommendation.
-In February 2024, USDA indicated that with dedicated funds and resources, the Interagency Committee on Human Nutrition Research Committee could address the leading interagency collaboration practices and stated that it could establish and curate the inventory needed to support advancing human nutrition-related research to inform all public health research and policy, including the Dietary Guidelines for Americans.
+In April 2024, USDA agreed with the recommendation and observed that there are existing processes in place through which interagency coordination could be leveraged to implement this recommendation.
+For example, USDA stated that it utilizes its annual Food and Nutrition Service research and evaluation plan to inform the Dietary Guidelines for Americans process.
+However, USDA also indicated that without additional resources, such as hired staff, the Interagency Committee on Human Nutrition Research is restricted in its policy and research analytic activities.
 GAO will continue to monitor USDA's progress and provide additional information about the status of this recommendation.
 By fully incorporating leading interagency collaboration practices, USDA will be better able to ensure it has the research it needs to inform and prioritize future editions of the Dietary Guidelines for Americans.

 Sugar Program: Alternative Methods for Implementing Import Restrictions Could Increase Effectiveness